stanford-futuredata/lit-code/vdcnn/README.md

-# LIT: bLockwise Intermediate Representation Training
+# LIT: Learned Intermediate Representation Training

 We provide pytorch implementations for the paper LIT: bLockwise Intermediate Representation Training for Model Compression The code was written by Animesh Koratana and Daniel Kang.